PR0M3TH3AN/RePrompt/README.md

-# Repository Context Generator
+# RePrompt: A Context Generator

-The **Repository Context Generator** is a tool designed to create a comprehensive context file (`repo-context.txt`) for AI coding assistants like ChatGPT.
-This context file aggregates essential information from your repository, including an overview, key details, a directory tree with exclusions, contents of important files with syntax highlighting, and a to-do list.
-This facilitates more informed and efficient interactions with AI assistants regarding your codebase.
+The **RePrompt** is a tool designed to create a comprehensive context file (`repo-context.txt`) for AI coding assistants like ChatGPT.
+The context file aggregates essential information from your repository, including an overview, directory tree, excluded and included files, highlighted file contents, and additional static sections like a to-do list.

 ## Features

+- **Streamlit Web App**: Intuitive interface to select folders, configure file inclusions/exclusions, and generate the context file.
-- **Context File Generation**: Creates a `repo-context.txt` file tailored for AI assistants.
+- **Context File Generation**: Produces a `repo-context.txt` file tailored for AI assistants.
-- **Configurable Directory Tree**: Generates a directory tree with the ability to exclude specified directories.
+- **Configurable Directory Tree**: Exclude specified directories and files from the context.
-- **Highlighted File Contents**: Incorporates important files with syntax highlighting based on their file types.
+- **File Content Integration**: Includes syntax-highlighted contents of key files.
-- **Static Content Integration**: Adds static sections from files such as `overview.txt`, `important_info.txt`, and `to-do_list.txt`.
+- **Static Content Integration**: Adds static sections from files such as `overview.txt` and `to-do_list.txt`.
-- **Extensible Configuration**: Easily customize exclusions, important files, and additional sections via `config.yaml`.
+- **Save & Load Configurations**: Retain file inclusion/exclusion preferences for future sessions.
+- **Default Exclusions**: Automatically excludes `node_modules`, `venv`, `__pycache__`, and `repo-context.txt` to avoid unnecessary content in the context.

+---

 ## Table of Contents